-The Tiwi Islands of Bathurst and Melville Island consist of approximately 7,000 square kilometres with 3,000 people; 2011 and 2016 ABS Census data provide a slightly lower figure than this.
-Differences are accounted for with children being educated in Darwin and interstate, Tiwis away from Island, undertaking employment training and development and those visiting family and friends predominately in Darwin.
-Historically the death rate had averaged 40 people per year; 2019-2020 saw a below than average rate.
+The Tiwi Islands of Bathurst and Melville Island consist of approximately 7,000 square kilometres with 3,000 people; 2011, 2016, and 2021 ABS Census data provide a slightly lower figure than this.
+Differences are accounted for with children being educated in Darwin and interstate, Tiwi away from Island, undertaking employment training and development and those visiting family and friends in Darwin.
+Historically the death rate had averaged 40 people per year: 2021-2022 saw a below than average rate.

 Populating the Vernon Islands is not planned, leaving the townships on Bathurst and Melville Island the major population centres.
+There is a significant interest in people returning to their homelands.